 - They patronised Prakrit more than Sanskrit.

-- They used matronyms such as Gautamiputra and Vashishthiputra, although they were not matrilineal or matriarchal in any sense
+- Satavahanas used matronyms such as Gautamiputra and Vashishthiputra, although they were not matrilineal in any sense.

 - They supported both Buddhism and Brahminism although they were Hindus and claimed Brahminical status.